 - Students who have an assigned social worker

 Those students whose parents are ‘Key Workers’.
-The government has released its guidelines on the education of the children of Key Workers.
-We ask that all parents employed within the categories below complete this form.
+The government has released its guidelines on the education of the children of Key Workers, below is a summary of the list, please see the full and up-to-date list here.
+We ask that all parents employed within the categories contact the school via email@example.com

 - National Health Service staff

 - Health and Social Care

 - Key public services i.e. Justice system, religious staff, funeral services, journalists and public broadcasting

 - Police officers, Community Support Officers, civilian police staff

 - Prison officers and some other Prison staff

 - Local and National Government workers

 - Highway Agency Traffic Officers